 - 7.7.1.
-Gathering, evaluating and incorporating scientific advice into the ECCC policy and regulatory decision-making process. - 7.7.2.
-Engaging employees in the design, development, and evaluation of robust and resilient research/science programs that will be able to meet current and future research needs.

-7.7.3.
-Identifying and prioritizing areas of federal authority for which the current ECCC science or research capacity is inadequate or where federal investment in research and development is likely to provide substantial benefits to Canadians.
+Gathering, evaluating and incorporating scientific advice into the Fisheries and Oceans Canada policy and regulatory decision-making process. - 7.7.2.
+Engaging employees in the design, development, and evaluation of robust and resilient research programs that will be able to meet the research needs of the future. - 7.7.3.
+Identifying and prioritizing areas of federal authority for which the current federal science or research capacity is inadequate or where federal investment in research and development is likely to provide substantial benefits to Canadians.

-In addition,
+In addition, Fisheries and Oceans Canada will:

 7.7.4.
-ECCC will support the development of training and professional development opportunities devoted to the roles of science and research in developing evidence to support evidence-informed decision-making.
+Support the development of training and professional development opportunities devoted to the roles of science and research in developing evidence to support evidence-informed decision-making.
 Such opportunities may be made available to all employees who engage in, supervise, manage, support, review, use or report on research and scientific activities; analyze, curate or communicate data or information generated by these activities; and/or seek to use information derived from these activities in decision-making.

-7.8.
-Responsible conduct of research
+7.8 Responsible conduct of research

-ECCC is committed to ensuring that ECCC research and science conforms to the highest standards of responsible research conduct and shall strive to follow the relevant and applicable research practices honestly, accountably, openly and fairly in the development and dissemination of research and scientific knowledge.
+Fisheries and Oceans Canada is committed to ensuring that Fisheries and Oceans Canada research and science conforms to the highest standards of responsible research conduct and shall strive to follow the relevant and applicable research practices honestly, accountably, openly and fairly in the development and dissemination of research and scientific knowledge.